North Carolina Quitclaim Deed Overview

 Ensure the deed includes:

-- Legal description of the property (as found on the current deed)
+- Property legal description (as stated on the current deed)

-- Parcel Identification Number (PIN) from the county tax office
+- County Tax Office’s Parcel Identification Number (PIN)

-- Preparation statement with the name and address of the individual who prepared the deed
+- Name and address of the preparer of the deed concerning prepare statement

 3. Notarize the Deed